 For a light walk of 20 minutes, you earn 1 point.
-For moderate exercise, you earn 1 point per minute and 2 points per minute for an intense workout.
+You earn 1 point per minute and 2 points per minute for an intense workout or moderate exercise.

 Following CDC and WHO recommendations, the weekly goal is set up for 150 points.
-Higher your activity score/ points, the better it is for your health.
+The higher your activity score/ points, the better it is for your health.

-Please note that if you are sedentary over 8 hours, you will lose 1 point for every hour!!
+Please note that if you are sedentary for over 8 hours, you lose 1 point for every hour!!
 Again this was learned the hard way. : )

 Although the Amazon Halo points is quite intuitive, we couldn’t find a way to change the weekly goal for Halo activity points.
 That being said, the tracker can auto-detect the type and intensity of your exercise and assign appropriate points.
 This makes it super convenient.